LittleGreenViper/LGV_Cleantime/README.md

 This creates an instance of the engine, given the two dates:

     let calculator = LGV_CleantimeDateCalc(startDate: startDate, endDate: endDate)

+This creates an instance of the engine, given the two dates (in Gregorian), but specifying the Persian (Iranian) Solar Calendar as the calculation engine:

+    let calculator = LGV_CleantimeDateCalc(startDate: startDate, endDate: endDate, calendar: Calendar(identifier: .persian))

+You can "mix and match" calendars.
+[This set of tests does that with the Persian Calendar.](https://github.com/LittleGreenViper/LGV_Cleantime/blob/529f1af050e86eec786bf0dd576c32ed77e35100/Tests/LGV_CleantimeTests/LGV_CleantimeCalculationTests.swift#L1170)

 This is the total number of complete days that have passed between the two dates: